gep13/gep13/input/blog/review-of-day-2-of-devweek-2013.md

 **Topic: **Building interactive clients with knockout.js

  > Client side development in the browser is becoming more and more important.
 Clients expect highly interactive applications that respond quickly to changes.
 To manage this developers have to cope with the demands of JavaScript.
 While jQuery is a fantastic tool, sometimes it feels too low-level and maybe needs something layered on top.
 One such layering is knockout.js.
 This provides an MVVM programming model for the browser.
 This talk looks briefly at the basis for MVVM and then into the details of knockout.js.
 We will cover the data-binding that is at the heart of this toolkit looking for example at how knockout does data updates and computed values.
-We will also see how knockout can work with your server-side coding.</blockquote>
+We will also see how knockout can work with your server-side coding.

 **Thoughts**